kornurabindranath-ctrl/Devops/usecase-9.md

  <img width="2940" height="618" alt="image" src="https://github.com/user-attachments/assets/6d96ba53-447f-4557-850a-6c87cccfe16f" />

-it confirms that:
+### Route Verification

+The following entries confirm that Istio traffic routing is configured correctly:

+* **backend** → The service is recognized by Envoy and is part of the service mesh.
-backend → the service is known to Envoy. backend|80|v1 → Envoy has a route to version v1. backend|80|v2 → Envoy has a route to version v2.
+* **backend|80|v1** → Envoy has a route configured to send traffic to **Backend Version v1**.
+* **backend|80|v2** → Envoy has a route configured to send traffic to **Backend Version v2**.

+This verifies that the `VirtualService` and `DestinationRule` configurations have been successfully propagated to the Envoy sidecars, enabling Istio traffic management capabilities such as traffic splitting, canary deployments, retries, and fault injection.

 Testing traffic spliting